bmorris3/tessperiment/README.md

 ##### TIC 280830734 [b](https://archive.stsci.edu/hlsps/tess-data-alerts/hlsp_tess-data-alerts_tess_phot_00280830734-s01s02-01_tess_v1_dvs.pdf)

 Grazing transit of a variable, slightly evolved star with Rstar: 1.61, Teff: 6340.3 K, Logg: 4.18.
 Here I test whether or not there's evidence for unocculted starspots in the vein of [Morris et al 2018](http://adsabs.harvard.edu/abs/2018AJ....156...91M) and can't find the reported planet.
-There's more data coming in Sector 13, but we'll ahve to wait a while for that.
+There's more data coming in Sector 13, but we'll have to wait a while for that.

 ##### TIC 441462736 [b](https://archive.stsci.edu/hlsps/tess-data-alerts/hlsp_tess-data-alerts_tess_phot_00441462736-s02-01_tess_v1_dvs.pdf)